Hans von Luck: The Falaise Pocket and Retreat to Germany

 Luck reached Falaise after two weeks of delaying action.
 On 17 August a British attack split the 21st Panzer Division, leaving half inside the now emerging Falaise Pocket, while Luck's command found itself on the outside.
 Kampfgruppe von Luck was now tasked with holding the Western end of the gap open, which it did until 21 August.
 About half of the 100,000 trapped troops managed to escape, though most of the heavy materiel and vehicles were destroyed in the pocket.
 A new threat was already emerging, with Patton threatening to create yet another pocket, south of the Seine River.
 Luck was put in command of the remains of 21st Panzer Division.

-The Defense of Germany
+The Defence of Germany

-On 9 September Luck's command reached Strasbourg, where it was attached to General Hasso von Manteuffel's Fifth Panzer Army.
-During the Battle of Dompaire which was fought a dew days 112 Panzer Brigade had suffered heavy tank losses.
-Von Luck attempted to salvage a desperate situation but ended up having to retreat conserve his forces.
+On 9 September, Luck's command reached Strasbourg, where it was attached to General Hasso von Manteuffel's Fifth Panzer Army.
+During the Battle of Dompaire which was fought a few days later, the 112 Panzer Brigade suffered heavy tank losses.
+Luck attempted to salvage a desperate situation but ended up having to retreat in order to conserve his forces.
 In January 1945, when the division was moved to the Oder front, the division took part in fighting along the Reitwein Spur.
-Luck surrendered to the Soviet forces while attempting a breakout from the Halbe pocket on April 27th 1945.
+Luck surrendered to the Soviet forces while attempting a breakout from the Halbe pocket on 27 April 1945.